 Influence from other Poets

-Emily Dickinson was notably influenced by writers such as Ralph Waldo Emerson, William Blake, Elizabeth Barrett Browning, as well as more generally by the Metaphysical poets of seventeenth-century England.
+Emily Dickinson was notably influenced by writers such as Ralph Waldo Emerson, William Blake, and Elizabeth Barrett Browning, as well as more generally by the Metaphysical poets of seventeenth-century England.